Suzuki Guitar Information

 What is the Parent Education course like?

 The Parent Education Course takes the place of the child's first four group classes and a number of individual lessons.
 In the group classes, we discuss the parental commitment and Suzuki philosophy (including strategies for getting your child to practice).
-In the individual lessons, the parent learns the material up to and including the first Twinkle variation.
-The parent takes individual lessons in place of the child until he/she can play the first Twinkle variation to the instructor’s satisfaction.
-An adult with no experience who practices a half-hour EVERY DAY will probably be finished with the playing part of the course in about four lessons.
+In the individual lessons, the parent learns the material up to and including the first Twinkle variation and theme.
+The parent takes individual lessons in place of the child until he/she can play the two pieces to the instructor’s satisfaction.
+An adult with no experience who practices a half-hour every day will probably be finished with the playing part of the course in about six lessons.

 Required Materials for Parent Education